PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 space, usually about 1 × 1.5 metres, on which to present their findings, and are given an

-5. Theses: The thesis is written evidence of sustained research, testing a particular hypothesis in a
+opportunity to discuss their work with passing scientists.5.
+Theses: The thesis is written evidence of sustained research, testing a particular hypothesis in a

 novel area, done over a considerable period, usually 5 or 6 years.
 The overriding characteristic of a